How do I apply for unemployment benefits?

 Why is my claim being reviewed?

 Issues associated with your claim will cause a review of your claim and delay payment of benefits.

 What is my Benefit Year-End (BYE) date?

 Your Benefit Year-End (BYE) date is the Saturday that ends the 52nd week after you filed your claim for unemployment benefits.
-Your local WorkOne Center can provide you with this date.
-Also, it is located on your monetary determination that was mailed to you after filing your claim.
+It is located on your monetary determination that was mailed to you after filing your claim.